Learn about Filmmaking!

 Location: Winston-Salem, NC – Wake Forest University Campus

 *Courses carry no secondary school or college credit.
-Upon completion of the program, an official Wake Forest University certificate of achievement will be awarded to all Film Institute participants.
+Upon completion of the program, an official Wake Forest University Certificate of Completion will be awarded to all Filmmaking Institute participants.

 What You’ll Experience